SharmAnshu5/SharmAnshu5/README.md

 - 👋 Hi, I’m @SharmAnshu5
 - 👀 I’m interested in ...learning basic core subjects and technologies
-- 🌱 I’m currently learning ...java basis and opps
+- 🌱 I’m currently learning ...web development from basic to advanced
-- 💞️ I’m looking to collaborate on ...java backend
+- 💞️ I’m looking to collaborate on web development FRONTEND
 - 📫 How to reach me ...my mail is anshusharma5.as@gmail.com

 <!---